ttrace/japanese-morhpeme-handler/README.md

 # Japanese Morpheme Handler

-Morpheme based cursor movement in Japanese text for [VS Code](https://code.visualstudio.com).
+Japanese Morpheme based cursor movement extension for VS Code for [VS Code](https://code.visualstudio.com).

+This extension is forked from [Japanese Word Handler](https://github.com/sgryjp/japanese-word-handler) developed by [sgryip](https://github.com/sgryjp).

 ## How to activate the logic?